qgis/QGIS-Documentation/source/docs/user_manual/working_with_projections/working_with_projections.rst

 .. index:: Proj.4

-Defining a custom CRS in QGIS requires a good understanding of the Proj.4 projection library.
+Defining a custom CRS in |qg| requires a good understanding of the Proj.4 projection library.
 To begin, refer to the Cartographic Projection Procedures for the UNIX Environment - A User's Manual by Gerald I. Evenden, U.S.
 Geological Survey Open-File Report 90-284, 1990 (available at